 The Fremont People

-Most higher circles of learning seem to agree that sometime during the 3rd and 4th centuries, drought and over-consumption of natural resources drove the progenitors of the Fremont out of the Great Basin where eventually they would settle in various places in Utah such as the Sevier Basin, along the Fremont River located in Capital Reef National Park and a bit later on, in the Uinta Highlands and Book Cliffs area.
+Most higher circles of thought seem to agree that sometime during the 3rd and 4th centuries, drought and over-consumption of natural resources drove the progenitors of the Fremont out of the Great Basin where eventually they would settle in various places in Utah such as the Sevier Basin, along the Fremont River located in Capital Reef National Park and a bit later on, in the Uinta Highlands and Book Cliffs area.
 In fact, it is from the Fremont River that we’ve nomenclatured the Fremont People- from known evidence suggesting a separate race/lineage from the indigenous peoples.

 Despite the uncertainty of Fremont origins, they are contemporaneous with the Mogollon culture of Arizona and New Mexico.
 Similarities exist between the cultures in terms of diet, food and even pottery.
 This could even suggest inter-tribe trading or as a stretch, marriages.
 But nothing of the sort has ever been empirically proven.

 There are a few facets that set the Fremont people apart from others in the vicinity.